1938 FIFA World Cup qualification

 However, due to the withdrawal of Austria after qualifying (they had been annexed by Germany), only 15 teams actually competed in the final tournament.
-FIFA did not offer participation to the runner-up of the group that Austria had played in, Latvia.

 A total of 21 teams played at least one qualifying match.
 A total of 22 qualifying matches were played, and 96 goals were scored (an average of 4.36 per match).

 Format

-The 12 groups had different rules, as follows:
+The groups had different rules, as follows: